Evidence in the death of Uta von Schwedler.

 6 Very similar to the appeal in the Esar Met case, the appeal judge in this case goes far out on a limb to support the prosecution version of a murder, disregarding and distorting facts in the process.

-7 The fact that she was planning a trip west with her two youngest children and and her boyfriend while her husband went east with the two older children would have put suicidal pressure on her and was probably the immediate cause of her suicide.
+7 The fact that she was planning a trip west with her two youngest children and her boyfriend while her husband went east with the two older children would have put suicidal pressure on her and was probably the immediate cause of her suicide.
 Uta is also referred to as especially outgoing.
 Comments made by her last boyfriend point to her as being 'more direct' than both him and her ex husband.
 She probably realized her relationship with her 'boyfriend' was similar to the one she had with her husband and did not see any escape.
 Her 'suicide' was probably not an overwhelming definitive suicidal death, it was the kind of thing that sometimes results in death, and it did that night.

 She probably had past similar nights that left some evidence, and there are indications of that in some of the testimony.

 8 The oldest child who 'saved' his siblings by removing them from the ex husband's house seems to have been seeing things inaccurately for obvious reasons.
 Unfortunately he and the other children seem to have been surrounded by people who benefited from creating distance between the children and their surviving parent.
-Worse, the mother had a boyfriend at the time of her death and the children would have been a little conflicted over who their father figure was.
+Worse, the mother had a boyfriend at the time of her death and the children would have been conflicted over who their father figure was.

 The oldest boy, who initiated the murder charges, obviously felt like the process of getting his father charged with murder made him, the boy, more of an adult, and unfortunately many people in the boy's environment encouraged that.
 Unless the boy is steered back to reality he has a bleak future.